Force66/BeanTester/README.md

 * accessors return the value assigned to them via their corresponding mutator (e.g. getXXX() returns the same value submitted with setXXX())
 * An instance equals() itself
 * hashcode() runs without exception
-* hashcode() is constant over time if no changes are made to it
+* hashcode() for an instance is constant over time if no changes are made to it
 * clone() executes without exception
 * clone() equals the instance from which it was produced
 * compareTo() executes without exception